vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/file.md

 ├── dist → Built Output
 │
 ├── src
-│ ├── .vuepress (Optional) → Vuepress Config
+│ ├── .vuepress (Optional) → VuePress Config
 │ │ ├── components (Optional) → Components in this dir will be registered as global components │ │ │
 │ │ ├── theme (Optional) → Personal built Theme